nnslvp/lazy-bison-landing/content/cases/2024-03-27-flavor-futures-savoring-insights-for-brand-empowerment.md

 roadmap:
   - date: November 2022 - January 2023
     activities:
-      - "- Requirement Gathering and Analysis - Initial months were dedicated to understanding client needs and planning the project scope. - Prototype Development - A working prototype was developed to gather feedback and refine requirements."
+      - Requirement Gathering and Analysis
+      - Initial months were dedicated to understanding client needs and planning the project scope
+      - Prototype Development - A working prototype was developed to gather feedback and refine requirements.
   - date: February - July 2023
     activities:
       - Core Development - The main development phase focused on building key functionalities.
   - activities:
-      - Testing and Deployment - Rigorous testing was conducted to ensure reliability
-      - followed by deployment and continuous monitoring for improvements.
+      - Testing and Deployment - Rigorous testing was conducted to ensure reliability followed by deployment and continuous monitoring for improvements.
     date: July - September 2023
 gallery_images:
   - image_path: images/add-assignment.png